alvarofrancomartins/alvarofrancomartins.github.io/content/publication/brazilian-corruption-network/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.

 image:
-  placement: 3
+  placement: 4
-  caption: "The Brazilian Corruption Network"
+  caption: "The Brazilian corruption network"
   focal_point: "Smart"
   preview_only: false
   alt_text: The Brazilian Corruption Network